mmikowski/powercss/README.md

 Overview
 --------
-PowerCSS provides run-time generated CSS that is optimized for performance.
-The core technology is currently in use by over 100 million web users every day.
+PowerCSS provides run-time generated, double-buffered CSS optimized for performance.
+The core technology is currently used by over 100 million web users every day.
 See https://www.youtube.com/watch?v=rnkMjzhxw4s.
-More docs coming soon.

 Examples
 --------
-Coming soon.
+This first commit is to claim the name space.
+Code will be following soon.

 Prerequisites
 -------------